 - 22 How long is a Blue Angel tour of duty?

-Officers on the team generally serve two to three years while the enlisted personnel serve three to four years.
-Each member returns to the fleet after completing a tour with the Blue Angels.
+Officers on the team generally serve two to three years, while the enlisted personnel serve three to four years.
+Each member, both officers and enlisted, return to the fleet after completing a tour with the Blue Angels.

 - 23 How many Marines serve in the squadron?